 - Requires good credit

-An SBA loan is an installment loan that is backed by the federal government.
+is an installment loan that is backed by the federal government.
 SBA stands for U.S. Small Business Administration.
 Because these loans are backed by the government, they may offer lower interest rates; however, they may also be more difficult to acquire due to stricter eligibility requirements.

 SBA 7(a) Loans